raphamorim/calendario/readme.md

 ## Usage

-Currently there are only national calendars
+Currently there are only **national** calendars.
+In next release will be added regional support.

 **Available for:**